 Two-Strap Bedsheet Toga

-With two simple knots you can turn a large flat sheet into a draped toga.
+With two simple knots and a little imagination, you can turn a large flat sheet into a draped toga.
 Wear a matching t-shirt underneath to give a more layered look or wear a different colored tee to get a more authentic version.
-Embellish with leaves from your back yard tucked into the knots on your shoulders.

 You'll need one flat sheet.
-Choose a twin size for child or small adult or queen or king for a larger adult.
+Choose a twin size for a child or small adult or a queen or king for a larger adult.

 - Take the two corners on one short side of the sheet and tie them together.